ThomasWongMingHei/pandas_market_calendars/README.rst

 for specific exchanges and OTC conventions. pandas_market_calendars also adds several functions to manipulate the market calendars and includes a date_range function to create a pandas DatetimeIndex including only the datetimes when the markets are open.

-This package is a fork of the Zipline package from Quantopian and extracts just the relevant parts.
-All credit for their excellent work to Quantopian.

 Installation
 ------------